 Never stop taking contraceptives without first notifying your doctor and or discussing alternatives.

 The first line of treatment for melasma is topical acid treatment (containing hydroxy acids) designed to remove bleached skin layers.

 You can find over-the-counter versions of these procedures as well as more potent prescription drugs.

 If you want to purchase an OTC product, find one that contains kojic acid arbutin and lactic acid.

 If you are pregnant, you can take all the necessary measures to prevent and treat melasma.

-However you should avoid skin whitening creams. dark patches on skin In most pregnancy related cases melasma occurs after childbirth so it is best to use a concealer.
+However, it would help if you avoided skin whitening creams.
+Dark patches on skin In most pregnancy-related cases, melasma occurs after childbirth, so it is best to use a concealer.

 3. Alpha Hydroxy Acids

 Alpha hydroxy acids are naturally occurring acids found in foods such as citrus fruits (citric acid), apples (malic acid), and grapes (tartaric acid).

 They work by removing dead skin cells on the upper layer of the skin.
 According to WebMD, alpha-hydroxy acids are suitable for controlling epidermal and mixed-type melanosis.
 In addition, those who used 10% glycolic acid for two weeks, followed by facial peels, saw a general decrease in hyperpigmentation.